|Ignacio Kortabarria and José Ángel Iribar 1976 showing the Basque flag in 1976|

 CB: Jesús Garay (Spain)

-Rated among the best ever centre-back to be capped for Spain, Garay went to the WC Finals in 1962.
+Rated among the best ever centre-back to be capped for Spain, Garay went to the World Cup Finals in 1962.
 He spent 10 seasons with Athletic Bilboa and then, Barcelona for another 5 seasons.
 He won five major titles with Athletic Bilboa.
 He also played a single season with CD Málaga.
 He had 29 caps.
 He was part of the squad that competed at the 1962 World Cup.

 LB: Bixente Lizarazu (France)